New York City's Department of Environmental Protection

 In 1845 the Common Council changed their policy and allowed a mix of animal, vegetable, and human waste to enter the city's sewer systems.
 The city started building sewers, starting in the tenement areas where cellar flooding was worse.
 This was in contrast to the fresh water supply, which was routed to the wealthier sections first.

 It had been thought that "The innate immorality of the poor condemned them to a life of filth, degradation and disease."
-By about 1850 the city was questioning that philosophy.
+By around 1850 the city was questioning that philosophy.

 By 1852 there were 148 miles of sewers.
 In 1854 a new city regulation stated that a household must connect if there is a sewer line available.
 By 1855 the sewers extended from the Battery at the southern tip of Manhattan uptown as far as 60th Street.